Thiggel/Monotonic-Early-Exit/blogpost.md

 [Usually the last layer of the shallow module is mapped to the last layer of the deep module and so on.]

-## 2. Our Investigations Into the Inner Workings of Early Exiting
+## 2. What happens inside an Early-Exiting network?

 ### Do Early-Exiting Networks Behave Monotonically?